 In some situations, closing your credit card is your only option.
 It can help a person improve their credit score by getting them out of a certain high rate agreement.
 If you want to go through the cancellation process without any hidden fees or other unpleasant surprises, just follow the five tips below…

-1. Always Read the Small Print
+1. Always Read the Small Print when closing your credit card

 Just like most credit card processing reviews say, you always have to look out for any hidden fees.
 Therefore, before calling up the bank and cancelling the card, you should re-read your holder’s agreement and look at the closing procedures.
 There maybe are some hidden penalties you didn’t know about – you may even find out there a fee for early closures.